 Application Process Overview

 Apply early in the cycle, but make sure your application is the best it can be.
-Optometry school requirements vary from school to school — research schools early for specific information on their requirements.
+PA school requirements vary from school to school — research schools early for specific information on their requirements.

 Before submitting your application, have people with an unbiased eye go over the entire application to catch any errors.

-Optometry School Application includes five main components:
+PA School Application includes five main components:

-- The Optometry Admissions Test (OAT) or the Graduate Record Examination (GRE)
+- The Graduate Record Examination (GRE)